suave-ucsd/SuAVE-Documentation/Add_Map_SuAVE.md

 # Add Map to SuAVE

-To add a map to SuAVE, follow the steps linked [here](https://suave-ucsd.github.io/SuAVE-Documentation/Static_Map.html).
+To add a map to a SuAVE visualization that you created, follow the steps linked [here](https://suave-ucsd.github.io/SuAVE-Documentation/Static_Map.html).